ethereum-optimism/community-hub/src/docs/governance/token-house-history.md

 ### Reflection Period #1

-The reflection period was a break between season 1 and season 2 where the Optimism foundation, with the help of delegates and community members, updated and improved the governance process.
+The reflection period was a break between Season 1 and Season 2 where the Optimism foundation, with the help of delegates and community members, updated and improved the governance process.

 Document changes: